Our Jacobins: a Smorgasbord of News

 there was something

-insane about taking 330 million people and locking them up under the fear of COVID for over two years and giving them and shutting down the schools and connecting everybody together, mostly through a computer or television screen, and having that information siphoned to them by the left-wing apparatus.
+insane about taking 330 million people and locking them up under the fear of COVID for over two years and giving them and shutting down the schools and connecting everybody together, mostly through a computer or television screen and having that information siphoned to them by the left-wing

-And one of them is we had a lot of really bizarre ideas, like hiring thousands of DEI
+you know psychosocial ramifications to that and one of them is we had a lot of really bizarre ideas like hiring thousands of DEI

-And I guess what everybody's looking for is they don't want a Napoleon to stop the French Revolution.
+and so this is insane and what i guess what everybody's looking for is they don't want a napoleon to stop the french revolution they don't want

 some